-Using Theorems 7 and 8, we prove the main result that enables our bisimulation optimization technique.
+Using Theorems 5 and 6, we prove in [6] the main result that enables our bisimulation index.

-Theorem 9 Given a contract BA \mathcal{A} and a query BA \mathcal{B} , there exists a simultaneous lasso path for \mathcal{A} and \mathcal{B} iff there exists one for the simplification of its relevant BA $(\mathcal{A}^r)s$ and \mathcal{B} .
+THEOREM 7.
+Given a service BA A and a query BA B, there exists a simultaneous lasso path for A and B iff there exists one for the simplification of its relevant BA $(A^r)s$ and B.